tesseract-ocr/tessdoc/TrainingTesseract-4.00---Replace-Top-Layer.md

 This training process can be stopped at any time.
 Giving the command again restarts the process from the last saved checkpoint.

-The --model_output directory holds the intermittent 'best' language models and the latest checkpoint for the training so far.

-Currently this process has a bug and gets aborted when --eval_listfile is given as a parameter.
+Currently this process has a bug and gets aborted when `--eval_listfile` is given as a parameter.

 Step 3.
 -----